 Because feet are enclosed in shoes most of the day, they create a warm, moist environment—ideal for the virus to thrive once it’s in.

-That’s why early professional treatment is so necessary.
-At Cryosonic Swansea, we bring clinical-grade cryotherapy directly to your home, making it easier than ever to tackle the problem before it spreads.
+That is why early professional help is crucial.
+Through Cryosonic Swansea, we now bring clinical-grade cryotherapy to your home and provide an easier way than ever to treat the problem before it makes its move.

 Can You Catch a Verruca from a Gym Floor or Swimming Pool?

-The virus doesn’t live forever outside the body, but it survives long enough in moist environments to spread.
+Although the virus does not live forever outside the body, it can survive for long enough on moist surfaces to spread.

 Prevention tips?
-Always wear flip-flops or swim shoes in communal spaces, dry your feet thoroughly, and avoid sharing towels.
+Always wear flip-flops or swim shoes when in communal areas, dry well between the toes and don’t share towels.

 Why Are Some People More Prone to Verrucae Than Others?
 Is It Just Bad Luck?